CANADA STOCKS-TSX slips ahead of U.S. payrolls data; TD gains

 bounce in Toronto-Dominion Bank (TD.TO) on strong results.

-Global stock markets were pressured as slowing factory output around the world renewed worries that the global economy is on the brink of recession, though slightly better-than-expected U.S. manufacturing data initially helped boost shares.
+Global stock markets were pressured as slowing factory output around the world renewed worries that the global economy is on the brink of recession.
 [MKTS/GLOB]

 "We've had such an up and down month of August I don't think anybody knows what to make of what's going to happen this month," said Barry Schwartz, a portfolio manager at Baskin Financial Services.